 Based on the data from Study 2, comment on why more individuals with African ancestry had more CAD events.

-Discuss the potential mechanisms underlying Study 2
+Discuss the potential mechanisms underlying Study 2 I’m not certain what you are wanting to pull on this and the question below – think it is because I’m not clear on the story yet.
+I’m not extracting fundamental differences in AA/EPA+DHA from the 1st study and then in the second, I’m taking home that the adverse role of FADS is only apparent when intakes of LA is high, but as you lower LA, then the genetic differences are irrelevant.

 Given the role that inflammation (CRP) and elevated serum lipids (TAG) play in CAD, comment on the risk for CAD that the intervention community may have compared to the non-intervention community.
 What are some factors that may influence the results of Study 2, given that it is a community intervention?